vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 dars ) for all married women and maidens in Kumbhamāsa, Sampad-vrata-on 5th tithi worship Laksmi and observe fast;

-for one year; at year's end donate a golden jar with gold in it; performer becomes rich in each birth and goes to Viṣnu-loka; this is a ṣasti-vrata; KKV 441-42 ( same as
+for one year; at year's end donate a golden jar with gold in it; performer becomes rich in each birth and goes to Viṣṇu-loka; this is a ṣasti-vrata; KKV 441-42 ( same as

 Mat.
 101. 19-20), VKK 34 ( quoting Mat.).
 Samputasaptamī-Vide Arkasamputasaptami above p.
 261. Sampūrṇa-vrata-This vrata renders perfect every vrata that is